 This one just seems strange to us.
 We can completely understand the desire to have a seat for a parade or nighttime show like Fantasmic or World of Color, but is it really worth carrying a chair through a crowded theme park?
 Apparently it was for many people, as enough people have tried that Disney has made a point of reiterating that they have a strict “no chairs” policy!

 In February of 2019, a Disneyland guest was kicked out of the park for unfurling a large political banner on the Mark Twain Riverboat.
 The same guest had previously been banned from all Walt Disney World properties for displaying similar banners at the Magic Kingdom’s Main Street Train Station and Animal Kingdom’s Expedition Everest.

 Believe it or not, there are still people who think it’s OK to try to sneak weapons — guns, knives, you name it — into theme parks.
-Do we even need to explain why this is a crazy idea?
-In addition, bringing in toy weapons is pretty much just as crazy an idea these days.
-While toy guns, and even staged gunfights, used to be major parts of the theme park experience, to put it bluntly, bringing something that even looks like a weapon into a theme park is a crazy idea in 2019.
+Do we even need to explain why this is a bad idea?
+While toy guns, and even staged gunfights, used to be major parts of the theme park experience, to put it bluntly, bringing something that even looks like a weapon into a theme park is a bad idea.
 You can build your own lightsaber at Savi’s Workshop in Star Wars: Galaxy’s Edge, but otherwise, leave your weapons — real and pretend — at home!

-These are seven of the craziest things people try to sneak into theme parks, but they’re by no means the only ones.
-Do you know of any other crazy things people have tried to smuggle into a theme park?
+These are seven of the strangest things people try to sneak into theme parks, but they’re by no means the only ones.
+Do you know of any other wild hings people have tried to smuggle into a theme park?
 Let us know in the comments below.

 Click below to subscribe to the AllEars® newsletter so you don’t miss any of the latest Disney news!